vippsas/vipps-craft-login/README.md

 | `vippsas\login\events\ContinueEvent` | `VippsLogin::EVENT_USER_CONTINUED` | `getSession()` | Triggers when a user continues with vipps. |
 | `vippsas\login\events\RegisterEvent` | `VippsLogin::EVENT_USER_CREATED` | `getUser()`, `getSession()` | Triggers when a user registers with vipps. |
 | `vippsas\login\events\ConnectEvent` | `VippsLogin::EVENT_USER_CONNECTED_ACCOUNT` | `getUser()`, `getSession()` | Triggers when a user connects an existing account to vipps. |

+## Example Code

+Have a look at the twig template located in `docs/examples/frontend.twig` for some usage examples.
+The twig template uses Bulma CSS from a CDN and should work right out of the box if the plugin is installed correctly.

+# How can I get help if I have any issues?

+For Craft-related issues you should use the resources and communities available [here](https://craftcms.com/community).

+For Plugin-related issues you should create a new issue in the [official repository](https://github.com/vippsas/vipps-craft-login/issues).

+For Vipps-related issues you should contact [Vipps Integration](https://github.com/vippsas/vipps-developers/blob/master/contact.md)